Apostolic See web site.

 A: This is

 a matter of ecclesiastical discipline.
-Under the rules of this
+Under the rules of the

-Patriarchate as set forth in Sacerdotes Matrimonio Coniuncti,
+Patriarchate and Catholicate as set forth in Sacerdotes Matrimonio Coniuncti,

 minor clerics may marry, provided they and their intended spouses are

-the same law, Sub-Deacons, Deacons, and Priests and Bishops may be
+same law, Sub-Deacons, Deacons, and Priests and Bishops may be married

-married provided they are married prior to receiving ordination to
+provided they are married prior to receiving ordination to the

 What about divorce?

-is one of the biggest problems facing society today.
-A sacramental
+Divorce is one of the biggest problems facing society today.
+A

-marriage cannot be dissolved, particularly by a secular authority.
+sacramental marriage cannot be dissolved, particularly by a secular

-However, a marriage that has been ended by a civil authority can be
+authority.
+However, a marriage that has been ended by a civil authority

-annulled by a church tribunal.
-In such a case, the marriage is said
+can potentially be annulled by a church tribunal.
+In such a case, the

-sacramentally never to have existed in the first place.
-Once an
+marriage is said sacramentally never to have existed in the first

-annullment is in place, the persons are free to marry in the church again.
+place.
+Once an annullment is in place, the persons are free to marry in

 What is the difference between a Deacon, Priest, and Bishop?